-- The indicator lamps above the control buttons indicate that the function is active.
+The lamps above the control buttons indicate which functions are active.
 COLD WATER, HOT WATER and FLUSH must be kept pressed to remain active.
-Other control buttons change function (ON-OFF) each time they are pressed. - Fig. Lock the door by pressing DOOR LOCK (the - (58) lamp above the shall light up).
-Note that the door must be locked for other manual operations to be possible. - Fig. The wash motor is started and operates with a reversing action when the MOTOR button is pressed. - Fig. Water is filled with COLD WATER and HOT - (60) WATER.
-FLUSH is used to wash down detergent from compartment 1 (pre-wash) or detergent valve 1. - Fig. On machines equipped with steam or electric heating the wash water is heated by pressing HEAT.
+Other control buttons change function each time they are pressed.

+Lock the door by pressing the DOOR LOCK button (the lamp above it shall light up).
+Note that the door must be locked for other manual operations to be possible.
-When HEAT is pushed in, the character display shoows:

-'''

-MANUAL HEATING OFF

-TEMP 25°C FINAL TEMP°C

-SELECT TEMPERATURE.
-PUSH START

-'''

-Indicate desired temperature by using the key board.
-Push START to begin the heating.
-The display will now show:

-If a new heating temperature is desired, push HEAT to shut off heat.
-A new cycle can now be selected.
-The first line in the display will show whether the heat is turned on or off.

-When the programmed temperature is reached, the heat turns off automatically.
+Fig. • The wash motor is started with the MOTOR button and operates with a reversing action.

+• Water is filled withthe COLD WATER and HOT WATER buttons.
+FLUSH is used to wash down detergent from compartment 1 (pre-wash) or detergent valve 1.

+• On heated machines, the wash water is heated by pressing HEAT.
 Note that there is no temperature limit or indication of the temperature during manual washing.
-Heating is discontinued however at $208^{\circ}F$ ($98^{\circ}C$).
+Heating is discontinued however at 208°F (98°C).

-The drain valve is operated with DRAIN.
+Fig. • The drain valve is operated with DRAIN.
 The valve is closed when the light is on.